cs1302uga/cs1302-gallery/README.md

     of downloading the individual images from the query response.
-In JavaFX, an image represented by an `Image` object is usually downloaded when then `Image` object is constructed; an associated `ImageView` is usually not involved with the download.
+In JavaFX, an image represented by an `Image` object is usually downloaded when then `Image` object is constructed; an associated `ImageView` is usually not involved with the actual download.

 * **Extra Credit 1 (5 points):** Add a "Help" menu to the menu bar.
 This menu should contain one menu item labeled "About" that displays an "About YOUR-NAME"